-Create award winning smoked brisket thanks to this recipe from top competition BBQ team Travis Clark of Clark Crew BBQ.
+Create first-place-worthy smoked brisket thanks to this recipe from top competition BBQ team Travis Clark of Clark Crew BBQ.

 Serve with: your favorite local beer, but only after turn ins.

 - 1 18 to 20 pound Wagyu brisket

 - 20 ounces beef broth or beef consommé

 - 2 tablespoons of your favorite BBQ sauce